Kristina-Pianykh/DataScience/README.md

 - examination of a prediction model's performance using evaluation metrics (precision, recall, F1-score, etc.)

-* implementation of a neural net to classify an image of a hand-written digit to its respective numerical value based on the MNIST-dataset and using only the Python standard library and NumPy
+* implementation of a neural net to classify an image of a hand-written digit to its respective numerical value based on the MNIST-dataset and using only the `Python Standard Library` and `NumPy`

 * evaluation of the model's behavior given different hyper-parameters (number of epochs, batch size, learning rate)